Anthony J. Pennings, PhD

 How do they work?

 Mind maps start in the middle of a page or document with a central idea and expand outward using keywords on branches.
-They move from the general to the specific, with details become more defined as the map expands outward.
+They move from the general to the specific, with details they become more defined as the map expands outward.
 Fewer words are better than phrases or sentences, but every distinct keyword or grouping of words (or image) should be set on its own line.
 Be sure the lines are the same length as the word/image they support.
 It is important to economize on space as reaching the perimeter of the document restricts your thinking and means you are literally running out of ideas.

 How students can use mind maps